Araknor99/python_connect-4/README.md

  - The GUI uses the turtle.
  - Input and Output (e.g. for connecting to another player) use the terminal.
  - The netcode is not async-proof: If one client desyncs then the game is effectively ruined.
-   - This could be improved asking whether the other client has actually recieved the data.
+   - This could be improved by improving the feedback given by the other client.
  - The program cannot handle a deconnect of the other client and will crash on the next turn.
  - The color assignment is hardcoded; instead the starting player is assigned randomly.
  - Also the programs exits instead of re-looping if it cannot connect.